 - not supported under Solaris.

-See the PyRAF Trac site for more details
+See the PyRAF Trac site (listed/linked at the top of this page) for more details

 Trac number: Description